dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 Managing Problem Submissions
 ============================

 You manage problem submissions by viewing the status and details of problem submissions and cancelling problem submissions.

-.. _problem_status_viewing:
+.. _admin_problem_status_viewing:

 Viewing the Status of Problem Submissions
 -----------------------------------------

 To view the status of problems submitted to a project's solvers, go to the **Problem Status** tab.

 .. tip::

     *   To display the most up-to-date status, click **Refresh Table**.

     *   To copy a problem ID to the clipboard, hover over the problem ID and click the copy icon that is displayed.

 The following information is displayed for every member's latest 1000 problems: